albeb3/Assignment_2_2023/README.md

 # ROS Node - Goal Sender

 ## Initialization
-1. Initialize ROS node
-2. Create ROS publisher for position and speed of the robot
+1. Create ROS publisher for position and speed of the robot
-3. Create ROS subscriber for Odometry messages
+2. Create ROS subscriber for Odometry messages
-4. Create an action client for the PlanningAction
+3. Create an action client for the PlanningAction
-5. Create a thread for user input
+4. Create a thread for user input
-6. Initialize global variables for robot position, speed, and condition block

 ## UserInput Thread
-7. Wait for the action server to start
-8. Display a message indicating the action server has started
-9. While ROS is okay and not shutting down:
+5. While ROS is okay and not shutting down:
     - If the action has finished and the robot is busy:
         - Get and print the action status
         - Set busy to false